lucifayr/archwiki-rs/README.md

 ## Installation
-Currently, you can only install this tool from [ crates.io ](https://crates.io/crates/archwiki-rs) or build it from source.
+Currently, you can only install this tool from [ crates.io ](https://crates.io/crates/archwiki-rs) or build it from source

-After you are finished with the installation you should run [update-all](#updating-everything).

 ### crates.io